-Step 1 Search online for lenders that allow you to leverage the strengths of your business when you apply for a small business loan.
-Consider your revenues and type of business as well as credit and time in business.
+Step 1 Search online for lenders that allow you to leverage the strengths of your business when you apply.
+Consider your revenues and type of operation as well as credit and time established.

-Step 2 TIP: Picking a program that matches your business strengths will go a long way towards getting approved.
+Step 2 TIP: Picking a program that matches your company strengths will go a long way towards getting approved.

 Step 3 Review the criteria from different lenders needed for approval.
 Make a list of the top two or three funders and their best matching programs.

-Step 5 Settle on the best match between business loan programs and your business strengths.
+Step 5 Settle on the best match between different business loan programs and your strengths.
 Also consider your business requirements and time for funding.
 Apply for those programs that are the best match.

-Step 6 Read the terms and conditions on any approval to make sure your business can make the payments and meet all the requirements.
+Step 6 Read the terms and conditions on any approval.
+Make sure there are enough revenues to cover the payments and meet all the requirements.
 Complete closing requirements to fund the transaction.

-Question: How do I qualify for a small business loan?
+How can we get approved for a small business loan?

 What type of alternative business loans can I get in Canada?